IrisLev/SausedemoUI_test_automation/README.md

 - **InventoryPage**: Manages product listing and adding items to cart
 - **CartPage**: Handles cart operations like viewing and removing items
 - **CheckoutPage**: Manages checkout form and confirmation

+### Test Credentials Management

+- Test credentials are stored in `credentials.properties`
+- Includes various test users for different scenarios:
+  - Valid users (standard_user, problem_user, performance_glitch_user)
+  - Invalid users (locked_out_user, invalid_user)
+  - Special test cases (XSS and SQL injection attempts)
+- Credentials are included in version control as this is a test project using a mock server

 ### Dynamic Element Handling